Bears with Hats and Independence Polynomials: Independence Polynomial

 \section{Independence Polynomial}

 The multivariate \emph{independence polynomial} of a graph $G = (V,E)$ on variables $\mathbf{x} = (x_v)_{v\in V}$ is

-First, we describe informally the connection between the multi-guessing game and the independence polynomial.
+First, we describe the connection between the multi-guessing game and the independence polynomial informally and later prove the mentioned statements formally.
 Consider the game $(G,h,g)$ and fix a strategy of bears.
 Suppose that the demon put on the head of each bear a hat of random color (chosen uniformly and independently).
 Let $A_v$ be an event that the bear on the vertex $v$ guesses correctly.
 Then, the probability of $A_v$ is exactly $g/h$.
-Moreover, for any independent set $I$ holds that $A_v$ is independent on all events $A_w$ for $w \in I, w \neq v$.
+Moreover, for any independent set $I$ it holds that $A_v$ is independent on all events $A_w$ for $w \in I, w \neq v$.
 Thus, we can use the inclusion-exclusion principle (Proposition~\ref{prp:IncExc}) to compute the probability that $A_v$ occurs for at least one $v \in I$, i.e., at least one bear sitting on some vertex of $I$ guesses correctly.

 Assume that no two bears on adjacent vertices guess correctly their hat colors at once; it turns out that if we plug $-g/h$ into all variables of the non-constant terms of $-P_G$, then we get exactly the fraction of all hat arrangements on which the bears win.
 The non-constant terms of $P_G$ correspond (up to sign) to the terms of the formula from the inclusion-exclusion principle.
 Because of that, we have to plug $-g/h$ into the polynomial $P_G$.